 teeth

-While true stingray (family Dasyatidae) teeth are tiny and often overlooked, eagle ray (family Myliobatidae; commonly just referred to as “stingray”) teeth are much larger and are common finds.
-These teeth grow in rows, fusing together to form broad, crushing “mouth plates” which are ideal for squashing the shells of their armored prey.
-These plates typically break apart into individual teeth after rays die, but on rare occasions can be found still fused together.
+While true stingray (family Dasyatidae) teeth are tiny and often overlooked, the teeth of eagle and cownose rays (families Myliobatidae, Aetobatidae, and Rhinopteridae) are much larger and are common finds.
+These teeth grow in rows, fusing together to form broad, crushing “mouth plates” ideal for squashing the shells of their armored prey.
+Though these plates typically break apart after a ray dies, they’re occasionally found as large, still-fused sections.

 (inner ear bone)